Name: Luke Skywalker (Jabba’s Palace)

 Save for the hinge-jointed knees, Luke Skywalker (Jabba’s Palace) comes with 12 other points of swivel articulation.
 You know our position on this type of movement.
 While useful and perhaps even beneficial for many parts of an action figure’s body, swivel articulation limits any part of the body by allowing 360 degrees worth of movement in only one plane.
 As you know, our own bodies would be useless if we were limited to this kind of “articulation” ourselves.
 But that’s what’s been bestowed to Luke Skywalker (Jabba’s Palace) and at times it is frustrating to realize the figure’s limitations.
 The figure looks pretty good and the facial likeness is indeed remotely familiar to the onscreen character, but he has an awkward lean to the right that makes taking this action figure completely seriously a bit difficult.
-When full dressed and assembled with his accessories, the lean is certainly diminished, but should you choose to pose Luke without the covering cloak, you’ll notice that a few things are indeed out of place here.
+When fully dressed and assembled with his accessories, the lean is certainly diminished; but should you choose to pose Luke without the covering cloak, you’ll notice that a few things are indeed out of place here.
 Despite its faults, the sculpt is actually pretty good.
 There is a great degree of detail and texture in the clothing and for all intents and purposes the action figure truly looks excellent.
-If you don’t allow the negatives of it to affect you’re appreciation, you’ll find that there is a great amount of things to absolutely find interesting here.
+If you don’t allow the negatives of it to affect your appreciation, you’ll find that there is a great amount of things to absolutely find interesting here.
 One detail we aren’t crazy about is the right widely opened hand.
 We know Hasbro wanted to create a “Force wave/use the Force” gesture, but they should have included an interchangeable “normal” hand because it’s essentially unusable when you’re utilizing it for the included accessories.

 Status: Luke Skywalker (Jabba’s Palace) is an all-new figure.